What is the ADL NextGeneration Advisory Board?

 - Complimentary tickets to the annual Imagine gala

-- Preferred seating at the ADL New York Annual Meeting and the Edward Brodsky Speaker Series
+- Preferred seating at the ADL New York Annual Meeting

 - Invitations to exclusive briefings and insider perspectives with ADL experts and community leaders